-Abstract- This thesis explores the soft skills that a pharmacist needs in order to perform effectively.
-In order to be a good professional, a pharmacist should possess "a combination of comprehensive therapeutic knowledge, experience, problem-solving skills, and judgment" (Burke, et al., 2008).
-Throughout the research we expect to identify skills such as: teamwork skills, communication skills, patient oriented attitude, risk management skills, empathy, patience, reliability and professionalism, patient relation management, analytical skills, decision making among the employees of Dawacom.
+This thesis explores the soft skills that a pharmacist needs in order to perform effectively.
+In communication skills, patient oriented attitude, risk management skills, empathy, patience, among the employees of Dawacom.
+Knowing that managerial skills include technical skills, buman skills and conceptual skills, it is hypnotized that, although pharmacists possess strong technical skills, they register a deficit in the human and conceptual skills areas.
+The research will show that if the managerial skills of the Dawacom's employees are correctly identified, the

-Knowing that managerial skills include technical skills, human skills and conceptual skills, it is hypnotized that, although pharmacists possess strong technical skills, they register a deficit in the human and conceptual skills areas.
-The research will show that if the managerial skills of the Dawacom's employees are correctly identified, the management team/HR department will be able to focus the trainings towards those areas where the employees have difficulties, thus helping the pharmacists perform efficiently.
+11 2008).
+Throughout the research we expect to identify skills such as: teamwork skills, where the employees have difficulties, thus helping the pharmacists perform efficiently.